gunjan-bhatia1/System-Design/HLD/Foundation of Data Systems/Data Models and Query Languages.md

 * Query operation not supported by relational db.

 ### [Specialized Operations and Why Relational Databases Struggle](../Appendix/Specialized%20Operations%20and%20Why%20Relational%20Databases%20Struggle.md)
-* There are certain eg like graph traversal, full text search
+* There are certain e.g. like graph traversal, full text search

 We should opt for polyglot persistence.